Sebastiankelm/Saas-Clean/README.md

 Marketing content is stored in [`packages/cms`](packages/cms).
 Update `content.config.ts` to add new collections and run `pnpm build:cms` to generate static JSON that the web app consumes.
 The package is part of the workspace so edits to CMS content will be type-checked when you run `pnpm typecheck` or `pnpm build`.
+Szczegółowy przewodnik dodawania kolekcji znajdziesz w [docs/plugins-and-cms.md](docs/plugins-and-cms.md).

 ## Testing